December 26, 2010

 One thing I’m pleased with is that since ARCA was founded, students and journalists have been largely educated about art crime in a way that was not the case beforehand.
 That is not to say that this is ARCA’s doing, but we’ve helped bring issues and facts to the fore, so that journalists and students are versed in the correct facts and phenomena about art crime from the start.
 This is really a great improvement and shows that hard work and education outreach has paid off.ARCA blog: You’ve taught this course over a semester and also compressed over two weeks.
 How would you advise your summer graduate students to prepare for this class?

-Noah: The two-week “executive training” version of the course has largely the same presentation of case studies, but with a bit more story-telling and a bit less collective group discussion, simply for time constraints (a semester-long course is normally 40 hours, and the Masters course in our program is 25).
+Noah: The two-week “executive training” version of the course has largely the same presentation of case studies, but with a bit more story-telling and a bit less collective group discussion, simply for time constraints (a semester-long course is normally 40 hours, and a postgraduate level course in our program is 25).
 We also have less reading during the course.
 I’m a big fan of relatively little homework, provided my students are focused and participate in class.
 But we assign some books to be read in advance of the program, so that all of our students arrive with shared material which can be used as a point of departure.
 We assign ARCA’s first book, Art & Crime (Praeger 2009), The Medici Conspiracy by Peter Watson and Cecilia Todeschini (PublicAffairs 2004), a choice between The Lost Masters by Pittaway and Harclerode or The Rape of Europa by Nicholas, and my new book, Stealing the Mystic Lamb (PublicAffairs 2010).
 That may sound like a lot, but we have almost no assigned reading during the summer, so students can concentrate on enjoying and learning from the great lecturers we bring to them—and can relax with some wine and prosciutto as they spend their summer in Umbria.ARCA blog: Will you be including the story of “Stealing the Mystic Lamb” in your course this year?

 Noah: Well, I’m always shy about assigning my own books to students, but all teachers do it—and it helps to have this central point from which to depart.
 Since this book will be assigned to students ahead of time, we’ll discuss it and use it as the spine, or through-line of the course.
 Pretty much anything bad that can happen to a work of art has happened to The Ghent Altarpiece, as my book explores, so it’s an ideal lens through which to study the history of art crime, collecting, and the power of art that reaches far beyond the art world and into international politics, war, and faith.